perfectsense/travis-s3-deploy/README.md

 analysis either as a PR or as a general version build.
 Due to the added overhead Sonarqube adds to the build, its recommended to configure Travis to build using a matrix to allow the analysis to run in parallel with the general build and deployment.

+**Note:** Usage of this script requires an administrator setting the `SONAR_TOKEN` environment variable in your Travis configuration.
+This token can be obtained via your associated SonarCloud console.

 Here is an example matrix `travis.yml` configuration using Sonarqube:

 ```yaml